-HTC to drop 'Quietly Brilliant' tagline for bolder strategyAlex Wagner - Deputy Managing Editor, News Desk
+HTC to drop 'Quietly Brilliant' tagline for bolder strategyAlex Wagner - Editorial Director of News and Content

 HTC's One flagship smartphone is a big deal for the Taiwanese device maker, but that's not the only big new thing going on at the company.
 HTC Chief Marketing Officer Benjamin Ho has revealed to The Wall Street Journal that his firm is axing the "Quietly Brilliant" tagline that's been used in its advertising for some time now in favor of some new, bolder marketing.
 "We have a lot of innovations but we haven’t been loud enough,” Ho explained.
 One such example is HTC's attack on the Samsung Galaxy S 4, referring to the device as "#thenextbigflop" on Twitter.
 Ho also said that HTC will be stepping up its advertising efforts by growing its digital marketing budget by 250 percent from 2012, while its traditional marketing budget will grow by 100 percent.